omerffaruk/omerffaruk/README.md

 - 👋 Hi, I’m @omerffaruk.
 You may call me Omer.
 I am a keen programming learner.
 My programming journey has started with the Code Your Future (a community/coding school).
 In order to be accepted by the Code Your Future, I was needed to build websites with basic HTML and CSS.
 Once I submitted my application, I researched about platforms and courses that I can self-teach myself about JavaScript.
 My purpose was to ensure I would be ready for the Code Your Future interview, and if accepted, also for the 8 months full-stack course.
 My research led me to CodeCademy.
-Their annual subscription seemed a good option to me, as a newbie in programming, they offer many courses for beginners.
+Their annual subscription seemed a good option to me since they offer many courses for beginners.
 So I started learning vanilla JavaScript on CodeCademy.
 In the meantime, my application to Code Your Future was accepted, and I have started the course.
 I am now attending the
 Code Your Future full-stack course and also continue learning on CodeCademy.